dtaralla/bevy-rrise/README.md

 started 😉

 Don't hesitate to enable logging at the debug level for bevy-rrise to get an idea of what's happening under the hood!
 It can also help diagnose why your sounds might not be working.
+For instance, bevy-rrise will output where it expects your bank files to be.

+If you encounter an error about the `Init.bnk` that couldn't be loaded, enable debug-level logging and check you placed your .bnk files in the folder where bevy-rrise expect them to be based on your configuration.

 ### Plugin Configuration
 Starting in v0.2.1 (and Bevy 0.9), configuration is more ergonomic than ever!